Baruffi/simonbot/README.md

 - Create a top level context object with pre-defined structure for the parser to output to the handler
 - Add configurable timeout to the parser
 - Try to check for some errors in commands at "compile time"
-- Add a way to peek into command definitions
+- Add a way to peek into command definitions (WIP)